hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/indy-plenum.md

             </td>
             <td>
-                This PR solves issue #1549.
-The PR just applies the adjustments made by @andrewwhitehead in this [commit](https://github.com/hyperledger/indy-plenum/pull/1548/commits/4cd59f88cddf9c13f1f73e2b1bf91cd48504d29a) to the `ubuntu-20.04-upgrade` feature branch.
-Thanks to @andrewwhitehead for his contribution.
+                - For example, support publishing off the `ubuntu-20.04-upgrade` branch.
+- Determine the `distribution` based on the version of Ubuntu being used for the build.

+Signed-off-by: Wade Barnes <wade@neoterictech.ca>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-07-20 16:23:59 +0000 UTC
+        Created At 2021-08-04 21:34:44 +0000 UTC
     </div>
 </div>